grafana/agent/docs/sources/flow/config-language/expressions/referencing_exports.md

 building a dependency relationship between the two.

 Such references can only appear as part of another component's arguments or a configuration block's fields.
-That means that components can't reference themselves.
+Components can't reference themselves.

 ## Using references

-These references are built by combining the component's name, label, and named export with dots.
+You build references by combining the component's name, label, and named export with dots.

-For example, the contents of a file exported by the `local.file` component labeled `target` might be referenced as `local.file.target.content`.
+For example, you can reference the contents of a file exported by the `local.file` component labeled `target` as `local.file.target.content`.
 Similarly, a `prometheus.remote_write` component instance labeled `onprem` exposes its receiver for metrics on `prometheus.remote_write.onprem.receiver`.

-The following example shows this.
+The following example shows some references.

 ```river
 local.file "target" {